eippertlab/pain-reliability-spinalcord/README.md

 <li>6_posthoc: Will be added soon</li>
 <li>helper_functions: functions / templates needed for running the rest of the code</li>

+Bash scripts end on .sh, matlab scripts on .mat and python scripts on .py!
+The number of the scripts tell you the order in which they should be run.

 ## Required software
 <li>[MATLAB](https://de.mathworks.com/products/matlab.html) , version R2022b or higher</li>
 <li>[Spinal Cord Toolbox (SCT)](https://spinalcordtoolbox.com/index.html), version 5.5</li>